ShaperOfEntropy/governance/Proposal Template.md

 ---

 # Token Quantity
-(How many tokens are you requesting to complete your proposal)
+(How many tokens are you requesting to complete your proposal (proposals will be evaluated on cost effectiveness))

 # Abstract
 (Summary of project, problem you are trying to solve, and solution)